Dedeemiko/Reversipe/README.md

 -   JavaScript
 -   SASS
 -   Axios
+-   Node.js
+-   Express

 ### APIs

 List any external sources of data that will be used in your app.

 -   Will be using data from https://eightportions.com/datasets/Recipes/ to retrieve the recipe information.
-I would dataset

 ### Sitemap